vybhav72954/football_enigma/players/toni-kroos/README.md

 ### _"The Metronome Nobody Measured."_

 Standard passing stats — volume, completion % — file Toni Kroos with the
 pack: a tidy, high-percentage passer among many.
-This first post argues the pack chart is measuring the wrong thing.
+This analysis argues the pack chart is measuring the wrong thing.
 Change the instrument — rhythm, geography, risk-free progression, centrality — and the same player turns into the lone dot, off the scale, in whichever direction you point it.